-The Comprehensive Cancer Center at Florida Hospital Memorial Medical Center is a member of the North Central Cancer Treatment Group (NCCTG) and an affiliate of the Mayo Clinic of Florida.
+The Cancer Institute at Florida Hospital Memorial Medical Center is a member of the North Central Cancer Treatment Group (NCCTG) and an affiliate of the Mayo Clinic of Florida.

 Mayo Clinic Cancer Center serves as the research base for NCCTG, providing clinical and laboratory research expertise.
 More than 200 Mayo Clinic physicians and Ph.D. scientists actively participate in all stages of NCCTG research, including clinical trial development, treatment and data analysis.
 In addition, Mayo Clinic Cancer Center provides centralized statistical and operations support for the NCCTG network, coordinating the administration and data analysis for all NCCTG clinical trials.